Genivia/RE-flex/doc/index.md

 The dot in Unicode mode is self-synchronizing and consumes text up to to the next ASCII or Unicode character.

-To reject invalid UTF-8 input in regex patterns, make sure to avoid `.` (dot) and use `\p{Unicode}` or `\X` instead, and reserve dot to catch anything, including invalid UTF-8 and UTF-16 encodings, except for `\n` because dot does not match newline by default.
-Use `.|\n` or <i>`%%option dotall`</i> to catch anything including `\n` and invalid UTF-8 and UTF-16 encodings.
+To accept valid Unicode input in regex patterns, make sure to avoid `.` (dot) and use `\p{Unicode}` or `\X` instead, and reserve dot to catch anything, such as invalid UTF encodings.
+Use `.|\n` or <i>`%%option dotall`</i> to catch anything including `\n` and invalid UTF-8/16/32 encodings.

-Invalid UTF-16 is detected automatically by the `reflex::Input` class and replaced with the `REFLEX_NONCHAR` code point U+200000 that lies outside the valid Unicode range.
-This code point is never matched by non-dot regex patterns and is easy to detect by a regex pattern with a dot.
+Furthermore, before matching any input, invalid UTF-16 input is detected automatically by the `reflex::Input` class and replaced with the `::REFLEX_NONCHAR` code point U+200000 that lies outside the valid Unicode range.
+This code point is never matched by non-dot regex patterns and is easy to detect by a regex pattern with a dot and a corresponding error action as shown above.

 Note that character classes written as bracket lists may produce invalid Unicode ranges when used improperly.
 This is not a problem for matching, but